ALL SCHOOL

 # of slices (if more than one kind of pizza please indicate the # of slices)

-Please note…For grades 6-12, we will have extra pizza on hand for the students to buy on the spot but it is super helpful to us if you pre order.
+Please note…For grades 6-12, we will have extra pizza on hand for the students to buy on the spot but it is super helpful to us if you pre-order.
 You may include more than one student in your email.
 Please have your child or children bring cash or check (NCS PTO) on Wednesday at lunch.
 One student may bring the cash or check for all family members ordering.
 We hope this will be a blessing for the families and we appreciate you supporting PTO!
-Please respond by Tuesday, March 11 at noon.
+Please respond by Tuesday, April 29, at noon.

 All-School Half Days: May 1-2

 Be sure to mark your calendars for May 1 and 2, as the school will have half days on that Thursday and Friday.
 PreK-5th will dismiss at 11:30 and 6th-12th will dismiss at 12:00.
-3rd-6th will have the CLT on Thursday May 1 and then 3rd-8th will have the CLT on Friday May 2.
+3rd-5th will have the CLT on Thursday, May 1 and Friday, May 2, and then 6th-8th will have the CLT on Friday, May 2.
 Moreover, our Spring Theatre Production of Anne of Green Gables will have performances on Thursday and Friday so we will dismiss early since a large part of our Upper School will need to prepare for their performances!

 2025-2026 NCS Calendar